Guaranteed money is the portion of an athlete’s contract that is promised and paid to them no matter what.

 Because, if a player finishes out the entirety of their deal, then yes they will get the full amount; however, it is rare that a player does not leave the organization or sign a restructured contract in the form of an extension.

-There are different types of guarantees, including signing bonuses, option bonuses & guaranteed base salaries.
+There are different types of guarantees, including:

 It’s considered the real value of a deal and what the athlete will actually walk away with, despite the time they actually spend with the organization.